suriyen-creator/glass-defect-sorting-system/README.md

 ## 🛡️ Exception Handling & Safety

-* **Robust De-initialization:** The script wraps vital communication bindings inside `try...finally` structures.
-If an unhandled crash or a keyboard interruption (`Ctrl+C`) happens, it forces the vacuum suction cup off and closes all serial/camera communication pipelines safely.
+* **Graceful Termination:** The script uses comprehensive `try...finally` blocks.
+If an unhandled error occurs or `Ctrl+C` is pressed, the system automatically turns off the vacuum suction cup and safely releases the camera handle and serial ports.
-* **Thread Buffer Guard:** Halting camera grabbing during robotic movement prevents memory inflation and old-frame queuing, keeping your real-time processing strictly synchronized.
+* **Buffer Lock Mitigation:** Halting camera tracking during robotic operations protects memory buffers from queuing up stale frames, ensuring that when the robot finishes a task, the next camera frame processed is completely real-time.